SongShengyu-cn/StyleGanJittor/README.md

 Project environment dependencies include jittor, ldbm, PIL, argparse, tqdm and some common python libraries.
-The model can be trained by the script in the terminal of the project environment `python train.py --mixing "./mdb/color_symbol_7k_mdb"` Images can be generated based on the trained model and compared for their differences by the script `python generate.py --size 64 --n_row 3 --n_col 5 --path './checkpoint/040000.model'`
+The model can be trained by the script in the terminal of the project environment `python train.py --mixing "./mdb/color_symbol_7k_mdb"`

+Images can be generated based on the trained model and compared for their differences by the script `python generate.py --size 64 --n_row 3 --n_col 5 --path './checkpoint/040000.model'`

+You can adjust the model training parameters by referring to the code in the args section of train.py and generate.py.

+# Details